Kong/docs.konghq.com/app/konnect/org-management/system-accounts.md

 The system account access token can be used for authenticating API and CLI requests.

-Create a system account by sending a `POST` request containing the `accountId` of the system account:
+Create a system account token by sending a `POST` request containing the `accountId` of the system account:

 ```sh
 curl --request POST \